 The conference is organized by Denis Nardin and me.

 The videos of the past talks can be found at our Youtube channel.

-To register, please fill by May 19 the following short Google form.
+please fill by July 28th this short Google form.

 The schedule in Central European Summer Time (aka time in Germany):